The Red Chord: Musical style

 The majority of The Red Chord's music is composed by McKenzie and to a lesser degree by Weeks and other band members.
 The lyrics are written by Kozowyk.
 The band's grindcore based sound also incorporates elements of death metal, metalcore, hardcore punk, and progressive death metal, and is considered experimental.
 The Red Chord typically uses frequent tempo changes, technically proficient instrumental approach and emphasizes the element of groove in their music.

-Because the band has combined several different elements of heavy music into their style, they have been considered among the very first deathcore bands due to their hybridization of death metal with metalcore/hardcore influences, however this statement is debatable because The Red Chord have always featured more eccentric influences in their music than just simply metalcore and death metal.
+Because the band has combined several different elements of heavy music into their style, they have been considered among the very first deathcore bands due to their hybridization of death metal with metalcore/hardcore influences; however this statement is debatable because The Red Chord have always featured more eccentric influences in their music than just simply metalcore and death metal.

-Kozowyk uses metalcore-esque growls and screams with occasional spoken word and is rather decipherable.
+Kozowyk uses death growls and screams with occasional spoken word and is rather decipherable.
 Kozowyk points out Frank Mullen from Suffocation as a vocal influence, Black Sabbath as a musical influence, and Faith No More as a lyrical inspiration.